Visual-Interactive Search and Analysis of Patterns in Complex Data

 About the Speaker:

-Nassir Navab is a full professor and director of the institute for Computer Aided Medical Procedures (CAMP: campar.in.tum.de) at Technical University of Munich (TUM) with a secondary faculty appointment at its Medical School.
+Nassir Navab is a full professor and director of the institute for Computer Aided Medical Procedures (CAMP: campar.in.tum.de, opens an external URL in a new window) at Technical University of Munich (TUM) with a secondary faculty appointment at its Medical School.
 In 2001, while acting as distinguished member of technical staff at Siemens Corporate Research (SCR) in Princeton, he received the prestigious Siemens Inventor of the Year Award for the body of his work in interventional imaging.
 He had received his PhD from INRIA and University of Paris XI and enjoyed two years postdoctoral fellowship at MIT Media Laboratory before joining SCR in 1994.
 In November 2006, he was elected as a member of board of directors of MICCAI society.
 He has been serving on the Steering Committee of the IEEE Symposium on Mixed and Augmented Reality since 2001.
 He is the author of hundreds of peer reviewed scientific papers and over 40 US and international patents.
 He is currently serving as Program Chair for MICCAI 2010 and as Area Chair for ECCV and ACCV 2010.
 He is on the editorial board of many international journals including IEEE TMI, MedIA and Medical Physics.
 Nassir is also the co-founder and Chief Scientific Officer for SurgicEye (http://www.surgiceye.com).
 He is proud of his PhD students, who have received many prestigious awards including MICCAI young investigator awards in 2007, 2009 and 2010, best paper award at IEEE ISMAR 2005, IBM best paper award at VOEC-ICCV 2009, best paper award AMDO 2009, best demonstration BMVC 2009 and IPMI Erbsmann award in 2007.

 From Spider-Man to Avatar: Achieving Photoreal Digital Actors